scot-taylor-ibm/compare-comply/tooling.md

 The Compare and Comply Tooling provides the following capabilities:

-  - **Document visualizer**: Enables you to use the **Element Classification** feature in a visual environment.
+  - **Analyze**: Enables you to use the **Element Classification** feature in a visual environment.
 It also provides the ability to provide suggestions to update and improve the training models.

   - **Recommendations**: Enables you to customize your service instance based on labeling recommendations that are based on suggestions that your users entered by using either the Tooling or the [**Feedback** APIs](/docs/services/compare-comply?topic=compare-comply-feedback).